Janome Memory Craft 500E vs Brother PE900: Embroidery Space or Guided Simplicity?

 When people compare a pinpointer probe with cable vs wireless pinpointer for convenience, the answer usually comes down to one thing: how crowded the bench is.

 For most hobby workbench projects, the wood scroll saw is the easier tool to live with.
+It handles curved cuts, traced shapes, and small one-off pieces.

 When comparing a hand coil pottery tool kit vs full pottery wheel beginner kit, the real question is simple: do you want a flexible handbuilding setup.